Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 After all, scientists long ago wondered which chemicals in cigarette smoke are responsible for cancer, and how certain bands of UV light penetrate the skin, causing cell growth and division.
 We have discovered that it causes mutations in the controlling genes.

 To address the knowledge gap, Giannakis and his colleagues found 900 people with colorectal cancer extracted from a much larger group of 280,000 healthcare professionals who participated in many years of research, including lifestyle studies.
-DNA data from the patient was sequenced.
+DNA data from patients was sequenced.

 Detective work